 The U.S. Cotton Industry

 The U.S. cotton industry generates about 200,000 jobs.
-98% of cotton is grown in 14 states – Alabama, Arizona, Arkansas, California, Georgia, Louisiana, Mississippi, Missouri, New Mexico, North Caroline, Oklahoma, South Carolina, Tennessee, and Texas.
+98% of cotton is grown in 14 states – Alabama, Arizona, Arkansas, California, Georgia, Louisiana, Mississippi, Missouri, New Mexico, North Carolina, Oklahoma, South Carolina, Tennessee, and Texas.
 Texas produces more cotton than any other state, and cotton is the state’s leading cash crop.

 The U.S. cotton industry produces 20% of the world’s cotton, and cotton makes up 40% of the world’s fiber production.
 Cotton is produced on about 3,500 farms in the U.S.